Nirbhay: ITCM

-LR-LACM
+LR–LACM

-The Long Range-Land Attack Cruise Missile, abbreviated as LR-LACM, is a longer range variant of the Nirbhay with a range up to 1,500 km.
+The Long Range–Land Attack Cruise Missile, abbreviated as the LR–LACM, is a longer range variant of the Nirbhay with a range up to 1,500 km.
 As its primary user, the Indian Navy is collaborating with the Indian Air Force in design, development, and acquisition of LR-LACM systems and associated equipment.
 Upon completion of development, both branches of the military would operate this missile.
 It would be compatible with the Universal Vertical Launch Module (UVLM) cells used for BrahMos used by the Navy on frontline waships.
 It will weigh about one tonne, have a length of 6 m and diameter of 0.52 m.
 The missile is designed to have two tapering-chord fold-out wings with a span of 2.7 m.
 The missile would be equipped with Manik engine, upgraded radio frequency (RF) seekers, and other subsystems.

 The Defence Acquisition Council (DAC) approved the procurement of the missile for the Indian Army and the Indian Air Force in February 2024 and November 2023 at the cost of ₹4000 crore and ₹10000 crore, respectively.

 The Acceptance of Necessity for the missile project has been approved by the Defence Acquisition Council (DAC), headed by the Defence Minister.
 The project has gained Mission Mode status.
 The development-cum-production partners of the missile are Bharat Electronics and Bharat Dynamics Limited.
 The missile was first tested on 12 November 2024.